King Charles' bold move sparks speculations

 King Charles left fans guessing with his one bold move, seemingly revealing his most favourite grandchild.

-The King might keep Meghan and Harry's children close to his heart, but the photo he displays on his desk at private London home, Clarence House, reveals interesting details.
+The King might keep Meghan and Harry's children close to his heart, but the photo he displays on his desk at private London home, Clarence House, reveals his favourite grandchild.

 He showcases a framed photograph of George, the eldest son of Prince William and Princess Kate.
 The move indicates his personal affection and the realities of a fractured royal family.